Charm physics: Mixing and CPV in charm

 The discovery of CPV in the charm sector was announced in 2019 by the LHCb collaboration~\cite{LHCb:2019hro}~\footnote{This important milestone in flavour physics was listed, in the same year, as one of the top 10 breakthroughs of 2019 by the PhysicsWorld~\cite{physicsworld2019}.}~\footnote{A summary of the interesting ``$\Delta A_{\rm CP}$-saga" leading to the discovery of CPV in the charm sector can be found e.g.\ in~\cite{Lenz:2013pwa}, discussing the status after first experimental hints in 2011, and in~\cite{Chala:2019fdb}, discussing the status after the final discovery in 2019.}.
 This observation was performed by measuring the difference between the CP asymmetries in the $D^0 \to K^+ K^-$ and $D^0 \to \pi^+ \pi^-$ decays, a quantity denoted by $\Delta A_{\rm CP}$, namely

 where $A_{\rm CP}(f)$ is the time-integrated CP asymmetry in the decay $D^0 \to f$.
 The time-dependent CP asymmetry $A_{\rm CP}(f; t)$, for $f=K^+K^-,~\pi^+\pi^-$, is defined as

-and receives contributions from the direct CP asymmetry, $a_{\mathrm{CP}}^{\mathrm {dir}}$, describing CPV in the decay, see Section~\ref{subsec:basics_CPV}, but also from the indirect CP asymmetry, $a_{\mathrm{CP}}^{\mathrm {ind}}$, sensitive to CPV in $D^0$-$\bar D^0 $mixing or in the interference between mixing and decay.
+and receives contributions from the direct CP asymmetry, $a_{\mathrm{CP}}^{\mathrm {dir}}$, describing CPV in the decay, see the preceding chapter, but also from the indirect CP asymmetry, $a_{\mathrm{CP}}^{\mathrm {ind}}$, sensitive to CPV in $D^0$-$\bar D^0 $mixing or in the interference between mixing and decay.
 The effect of the latter, will depend on the decay-time distribution.
 The time-integrated asymmetry

 can be thus written as~\cite{Gersabeck:2011xj, HeavyFlavorAveragingGroupHFLAV:2024ctg}